smok-serwis/tempsdb/docs/index.rst

    usage
    exceptions
+   chunks

-It tries to use mmap for reads where possible, and in general be as zero-copy as possible (ie. the only time data is unserialized is when a particular entry is read).
+It tries to use mmap for reads and writes, and in general is as zero-copy as possible (ie. the only time data is unserialized is when a particular entry is read).

 Stored time series with a 8-bit timestamp and a fixed length of data.